Ottawa Senators owner Eugene Melnyk dies at age 62

-The Ottawa Senators announced that owner Eugene Melnyk died at age 62 on Monday “after an illness he faced with determination and courage.”
+The Ottawa Senators announced that owner Eugene Melnyk died at 62 “after an illness he faced with determination and courage.”

 The Senators statement noted that Melnyk, “the businessman, sports franchise owner and philanthropist died peacefully surrounded by his family and will be fondly remembered by his many friends and associates.”